alibagheri-98/Parallel-Computation/README.md

 > 3. Merge sort algorithm

 ```
 Let me know if you have any way to improve them.
-[My Email](mailto:bagheri9877@gmail.com)
 ```